 82 Pages Posted: 18 Feb 2018 Last revised: 15 Oct 2021

 Date Written: May 20, 2021

-We exploit a large redistricting episode in Brazil to examine if, and how, administrative unit splits impact local development.
-Using a rich panel of administrative and spatial data, our difference-in-differences strategy compares municipalities whose re- quests to split were approved to those whose requests were left unapproved due to a unique policy change that curbed the creation of new municipalities.
-We find that splitting leads to an expansion of the public sector, growth in economic activity, and improvements in public service delivery in new municipalities.
-Original municipalities remain unaffected.
-Results suggest that new municipalities adapt policies to local preferences.
+We exploit a large redistricting episode to examine if, and how, administrative unit splits have long-run effects on local development in Brazil.
+Using a rich panel of administrative and spatial data, we compare municipalities whose requests to split were approved to those with unapproved requests due to a unique policy change curbing the creation of new municipalities.
+We find that splitting leads to an expansion of the public sector and improvements in public service delivery in new municipalities without generating significant spillover effects on the formal local economy.
+We show that splitting reduces physical remoteness to the headquarters and allows new municipalities to better adapt public policies to local preferences.
 Our findings inform the equity-efficiency trade-off embedded in decentralization reforms worldwide.

 Keywords: redistricting, decentralization, political boundaries, elite capture, development

 JEL Classification: O12